Kathy Smallwood-Cook

-Career
+Biography

-Cook was born Kathy Smallwood in Winchester, Hampshire, England.
-She attended the Hurst Community School, Baughurst and later Queen Marys Sixth form college (QMC), Basingstoke.
+Smallwood was born in Winchester, Hampshire, and attended the Hurst Community School, Baughurst and later Queen Marys Sixth form college (QMC), Basingstoke.
 She was a member of the Reading Athletic Club and later the Wolverhampton & Bilston Athletics Club.
 She was coached throughout her career by Jim Spooner.
 She also spent time working at the Tadley branch of Lloyds Bank.

-Her first major competition was the 1977 European Junior Championships in Donetsk, where she won three medals, bronze in the 100 & 200 metres and a silver in the sprint relay.
+Smallwood's first major competition was the 1977 European Junior Championships in Donetsk, where she won three medals, bronze in the 100 & 200 metres and a silver in the sprint relay.

 In 1978, she competed at the Commonwealth Games in Edmonton and the European Championships in Prague.
 In Edmonton, representing England, she finished fifth in the 200 metres final in 22.95, narrowly missing a medal, before winning gold in the 4 × 100 m relay with Sharon Colyear, Beverley Goddard and Sonia Lannaman.
 In Prague, representing Great Britain, the same quartet won a silver medal in the sprint relay.
+Additionally Snmallwood became both the British 100 metres champion and British 200 metres champion after winning the British WAAA Championships titles at the 1978 WAAA Championships.

 In 1979, at the World Student Games (Universiade) she won three silver medals.
 In the 100 metres she finished second behind Marlies Gohr in 11.27, while in the 200 metres she was second to another East German great, Marita Koch, in a PB of 22.70.
 She also won a silver medal in the 4 × 100 m relay.
+She also retained her 200 metres WAAA title at the 1979 WAAA Championships.

-Smallwood competed at her first Olympic Games in Moscow 1980, reaching the finals of both the 100 and 200 metres.
+Smallwood competed at her first Olympics Games in 1980 in Moscow, representing Great Britain, reaching the finals of both the 100 and 200 metres.
 In the 100 metres, she was sixth in 11.28 secs, while in the 200 metres, she finished fifth in 22.61.
-She then teamed up with Heather Hunte, who had also reached the 100 m final and Beverley Goddard and Sonia Lannaman, who had both also reached the 200 m final, to win the bronze medal in the 4 × 100 m relay, in a UK record time of 42.43.
+She then teamed up with Heather Hunte, who had also reached the 100 metres final and Beverley Goddard and Sonia Lannaman, who had both also reached the 200 metres final, to win the bronze medal in the 4 × 100 m relay, in a UK record time of 42.43.
 A record that stood until 2014.
 Only one week after the Olympics, she broke the UK record for the 200 metres, with 22.31 in London.
+She topped off 1980 by winning both the 100 and 200 at the 1980 WAAA Championships.